tjmaynes/tjmaynes.com/_posts/2015-05-09-drawing-shapes-with-nao.md

 ## Project Design
 In order to program the NAO robot to draw basic shapes (seen through the camera sensor), some important design decisions needed to be examined at the beginning of this project.
 With the help of our course Teacher's Assistant, Caitrin Eaton, we decided these design pieces needed to include:

-- Setting up a workspace for the NAO robot to physcially work within.
+- Setting up a workspace for the NAO robot to physically work within.
-- Understanding and implementing an edge detection alogrithm to identify shapes.
+- Understanding and implementing an edge detection algorithm to identify shapes.
 - Mapping and interpolating the detected shapes (as pixel points) to points in the NAO's workspace.
 - Debugging and testing how the NAO robot draws smooth lines.